Springfield & Eugene 1031 Exchanges

 Accredited Investors

-An accredited investor is someone who may invest in private securities that may not be registered with the Securities Exchange Commission (SEC).
+An accredited investor is someone who may invest in private securities that may not be registered with the U.S. Securities and Exchange Commission (SEC).

 Accredited Investor Requirements: